 Introduction: What was Kristallnacht?

-Kristallnacht (“Night of Broken Glass”) was a series of violent state-sponsored pogroms authorized by Adolf Hitler, which took place throughout Germany and Austria on November 9 and 10, 1938.
+Kristallnacht (“Night of Broken Glass”) was a violent state-sponsored pogrom authorized by Adolf Hitler.
+They took place throughout Germany and Austria on November 9 and 10, 1938.
 The Germans claimed that the pogrom was a spontaneous public uprising in response to the assassination of Ernst vom Rath.
-A Polish Jew named Herschel Grynszpan shot and killed Vom Rath, a German diplomat, in Paris, France.
-Grynszpan was angry that he and his family were to be deported from Germany to Poland.
-In reality, Nazi officials orchestrated much of the violence or encouraged local populations to commit violence against Jews.
-Throughout the night of November 9 and into the dawn of November 10, hundreds of German and Austrian synagogues were burned, thousands of Jewish businesses and homes were destroyed, at least 91 Jews were murdered, and many more were seriously injured.
-Over 20,000 Jewish men were arrested and sent to concentration camps, where they were further beaten and terrorized.
+Indeed, a Polish Jew named Herschel Grynszpan shot and killed Vom Rath, a German diplomat, in Paris, France on November 9th.
+Grynszpan was angry over the recent deportation of his family, who had been living in Germany for some time.
+At that time, the Nazi government was rounding up Polish Jews living in Germany and deporting them to Poland.
+When the Polish government initially refused to admit the 12,000 deported Polish Jews (the Grynszpan family among them), the Polish Jews became stateless and stuck along the Poland-Germany frontier regions.
+Conditions were poor and food scarce.
+In reality though, Herschel Grynszpan’s assassination of Ernst vom Rath was only a pretext for the “random” violence of Kristallnacht.
+Behind the mask of “randomness,” Nazi officials orchestrated much of the violence or encouraged local populations to commit violence against Jews.
+Throughout the night of November 9 and into the dawn of November 10, hundreds of German and Austrian synagogues were burned, thousands of Jewish businesses and homes were destroyed, and at least 91 Jews were murdered.
+Many more people were seriously injured and over 20,000 Jewish men were arrested and sent to concentration camps, where they were further beaten and terrorized.

 Two views of the Kristallnacht pogroms:

 After Kristallnacht, the Jewish community was ordered to pay a collective fine of one billion Marks.
 Insurance payments for the damages to Jewish shops, homes, and property were paid to the Nazi government, not to the policyholders.
 The 20,000 Jewish men who had been arrested were slowly released in the weeks following.
 They were terrorized in the concentration camps, most of them under the condition that they and their families would leave Germany as soon as possible.
 None of the German perpetrators were arrested or tried for the crimes of murder, assault, arson, or property damage.
-Only two perpetrators were punished for the rape of Jewish women.
-Even these two convictions did not actually focus on the Jewish victims, but suggested that the perpetrators committed a crime purely by having sex with Jewish women, a crime of Rassenschande (racial defilement).
+Only two perpetrators were punished for raping Jewish women.
+Even these two convictions did not actually focus on the Jewish victims.
+They were classified as crimes of Rassenschande (racial defilement).
+In other words, the perpetrators committed a crime purely by having sex with Jewish women.

 For four excellent accounts about the Kristallnacht pogrom see Alan E. Steinweis, Kristallnacht 1938 (Belknap Press, 2009); Rita Thalmann and Emmanuel Feinermann, Crystal Night (Coward, McCann & Geoghegan, 1974); Anthony Read and David Fisher, Kristallnacht: The Nazi Night of Terror (Random House, 1993); and Martin Gilbert, Kristallnacht: Prelude to Destruction (HarperCollins, 2006).